nioe/madr-tools/readme.md

 - The repo uses [_Conventional Commits_](https://www.conventionalcommits.org/) to create semantic versions
 - The codebase should automatically be reformatted using [_Prettier_](https://prettier.io/) in a pre-commit hook.
 Therefore, it should be pretty hard to commit something which is not well formatted... 😅
-- Create a PR once you finished your feature
+- Create a PR once you have finished your feature

 ### Local development